π App

 GetRouteβ

-This method gets the route by name.
+This method retrieves a route by its name.

 func (app *App) GetRoute(name string) Route